ingenious/polyfillPromise/README.md

 # polyfillPromise
-## A polyfill for Browsers not supporting ECMAScript 6 Promise
+<div style="color:blue; font:14pt Helvetica Neue; margin-bottom:20px;"> A polyfill for Browsers not supporting ECMAScript 6 Promise</div>

 Tests for existence of a Promise object in the browser and if doesnt exist adds a window.Promise which meets the ES6 specification.